God Saved Me On April Fool’s Day!

 I decided to follow Jesus and to attend the Black Christian Fellowship Bible study that Friday.
 As it turns out, Eva had, quite independently, decided to follow Jesus herself that same week (we were no longer a couple at that point).
 I wasn’t planning to attend church because my mother had told me that churches were full of hypocrites.
 I went to the Bible study that Friday because I knew the members and trusted that they were genuine.
 When they invited people to share testimonies I told them that I had asked Jesus to be lord of my life and that I believed he had saved me.
 Word eventually went out on campus that the unthinkable had happened – Rocklyn had gotten saved.
 I didn’t go to church that Sunday, but the following Sunday was Easter and I figured I would go to church for Easter.
 I went to First Church of God (now Shawmut Community Church of God) in the South End and met Bishop Gideon A. Thompson, (he was Pastor Thompson then) who answered my questions, opened his library to me, and mentored me in ministry.
 He created safe space for me to ask questions and he saw to it that I got answers.
 Under his ministry I was NEVER made to feel bad for wanting to understand God, Jesus, the Bible, etc. By the way, “Eva had already begun attending the same church and, as you can guess, we didn’t stay broken up for long.

 Yes – God saved me on April Fools Day!
-Now here I am many years later, still following Jesus.
+I’ve made plenty of mistakes along the way but, here I am many years later, still following Jesus.
 To God be the glory!